Polycarbonate Melting Point, Properties, and More

 Fire resistance: Polycarbonate has high fire resistance, making it ideal for various applications.

-Versatility: Polycarbonate can be molded into various shapes and sizes, making it suitable for various applications.
+Versatility: Polycarbonate can be molded into various shapes and sizes, making it suitable for multiple applications.

 Disadvantages